answerdigital/terraform-modules/Terraform_modules/vpc_subnets/README.md

 Availability Zone given by az[0].Note that if `private_subnet_cidrs` is specified its length has to be equal to that of `azs`.The default values are a list of `10.0.10{i}.0/24` where `i` starts at 1 and increases by 1 for each Availability Zone.

+**ig_cidr (Optional)**

+This specifies the CIDR block for the internet gateway.
+The default value is `0.0.0.0/0` which allows all traffic through the gateway.

 # Outputs